Antioch Hall, North and South Halls

 Antioch Hall, North and South Halls are a group of historic buildings on the campus of Antioch College in Yellow Springs, Ohio, United States.
 They were the college's three original buildings, and were listed together on the National Register of Historic Places listings in Greene County, Ohio in 1975.

 History

 Antioch Hall

-Antioch Hall was constructed in the 1852–53 timeframe by architect Alpheus Marshall Merrifield.
+Antioch Hall (known to Antiochians as Main Building) was constructed in the 1852–53 timeframe by architect Alpheus Marshall Merrifield.
 It combines elements of Romanesque, Greek Revival and Gothic architectural styles, the latter being most noticeable in its towers.